4 passengers dead aboard cruise ship anchored off Panama

 On March 22, when a number of passengers began reporting flu-like symptoms, the ship instituted protective measures, including telling everyone to self-isolate in their cabins, the cruise line said.
 On Thursday, all passengers and crew received masks and instruction on how to use them.

-Neil Bedford said his parents, Kim and Chris Bedford from Bradford, England, left on March 4 for a flight to Argentina and boarded the ship on the 7th.
+Neil Bedford said his parents, Kim and Chris Bedford from Bradford, England, left on March 4 for a flight to Argentina and boarded the ship three days later.

 “They were enjoying their time,” he told The Associated Press in a Twitter message.
-But on the 15th, it was announced that the cruise was over and they were turned away from several countries.
+But on March 15, it was announced that the cruise was over and they were turned away from several countries.

 His parents are both in their 60s.